-The New General Banking Law also incorporates Pillar II capital requirements with the objective of ensuring an adequate management of risk.
+The General Banking Law also incorporates Pillar 2 capital requirements with the objective of ensuring an adequate risk management.
 The objective of this pillar is to ensure that banks maintain capital levels that are consistent with their risk profile and business model and encourages the development and use of appropriate processes to monitor and manage their risks.
 Pillar 2 also granted the regulators the power to impose greater capital requirements as a result of deficient evaluations of a bank's internal capital adequacy assessment process (ICAAP), which should consider a bank's risk profile and a strategy to sustain adequate levels of capital, even under stress scenarios.
 Pillar 2 also focuses on risks not considered in Pillar 1 such as reputational risks, concentration risks, liquidity risks and interest rate risks.
 The FMC, with at least four votes from the Council of the FMC, will have the power to impose additional regulatory capital demands of up to 4% of risk-weighted assets, either Tier I or Tier II, if it determines that the previous capital levels and buffers are not enough for a particular financial institution.
+Following the FMC latest revision of the Issuer's solvency and management, a 0% Pillar 2 requirement was set in January 2022 for the Issuer.

-The following table sets forth a comparison between the regulatory capital demands under the previous law, and those under the New General Banking Law:
+The following table sets forth the regulatory capital demands under the General Banking Law: